 The objective of the committee is to assist the Board in fulfilling its oversight responsibilities for the matters detailed below.
-The committee comprises three Directors, two of whom have been determined by the Board to be independent, non-executive directors.
-The composition of the committee is designed to ensure that the Directors have the skills, expertise and experience to appropriately consider and decide on the matters within in its remit.
+The committee comprises three directors, all of whom are non-executive and two of which have been determined by the Board to be independent.
+The composition of the committee is designed to ensure that the Directors have the skills, expertise and experience to appropriately consider and decide on the matters within its remit.
 The committee meets at least four times per calendar year and seeks to align these meeting dates with the presentation of the quarterly risk matters to the Board.